-Morocco is one of those rare countries that warmly welcomes visitors and yet remains true to its own culture and traditions.
+Morocco is one of those rare countries that remains true to its own culture and traditions and warmly welcomes visitors.
 Add in the astonishing desert scenery, and it all adds up to an irresistible destination.
 Whether you’re a foodie, architecture aficionado or you love the romance and mystery of the Sahara and meandering around medinas, you’re bound to fall in love with Morocco.
 In our latest blog, we’re looking at nine things to do in Morocco (although we could just as easily have made it 19 things, or 900).
 Come with us on a journey to a country that will surprise and delight you.

 1. Visit the “Blue Pearl of Morocco”

 Chefchaouen is one of the most attractive towns in all of Morocco – and not just for its location beneath the rugged Rif Mountains.
 It has a chilled, artsy vibe, and the pace of life is much slower – and more relaxing – than you might be used to.
 The main reason to visit Chefchaouen, however, is the surprise that awaits you when you discover that many of the houses are washed in soothing, pale-blue color.
 This provides a wonderful contrast with the surrounding countryside, and there are a great many theories as to why this hue was chosen by the local people.
 Some say that it was to repel mosquitoes, or that it represents the sky.
 Either way, the effect is heavenly.